 The Charter of the Board of Directors (the "Charter of the Board") provides that at least a majority of the directors must be "independent" for the purposes of all applicable regulatory requirements.
-The Board has determined that each of Mr. Wolkin, Mr. Godin and Ms. Steiner are "independent" directors.
-The Board has determined that Mr. Deboeck is not an "independent" director as a result of the commercial relationship between the Corporation and Galephar Pharmaceuticals Research Inc. and its affiliates.
-Dr. Mull and Mr. C. Mull are not considered "independent" as Mr. C. Mull is the Corporation's Interim Chief Executive Officer.
-Notwithstanding the foregoing, in the view of the Board, the fact that Mr. C. Mull occupies a management position with the Corporation does not impair the ability of the Board to act independently of management.
-The Board believes that each of Mr. C. Mull, Dr. Mull and Mr. Deboeck's status as a non-independent director does not preclude either of them from exercising independent judgement with a view to the best interests of the Corporation in light of their interest in the Corporation.
-The Audit Committee, the Nominating and Governance Committee and the Compensation Committee are each presently composed entirely of "independent" directors.
+The Board has determined that each of Mr. Wolkin, Mr. Godin and Ms. Steiner are "independent" directors and, if elected Mr. Deeth and Dr. Walinski will be considered "independent directors" The Board has determined that Mr. Deboeck is not an "independent" director as a result of the commercial relationship between the Corporation and Galephar Pharmaceuticals Research Inc. and its affiliates.
+Mr. Mull is not considered "independent" as he is the Corporation's Interim Chief Executive Officer.
+Notwithstanding the foregoing, in the view of the Board to act independently of management.
+The Board believes that each of Mr. Mull, and Mr. Deboeck's status as a non-independent director does not preclude either of them from exercising independent judgement with a view to the best interests of the Corporation in light of their interest in the Corporation.
+The Audit Committee and the Nominating and Governance Committee are each presently comprised entirely of "independent" directors and the Compensation Committee is comprised of a majority of "independent directors".

-In addition to their roles as directors of the Corporation, the following individuals also hold positions as directors of the following reporting issuers: Mr. Wolkin is a director of Baylin Technologies Inc., BYND Cannasoft Enterprises Inc., Cares Global Ag Corp., Deal Pro Capital Corp., Enviro Global Limited (formerly Range Energy Resources Inc.) and Ms. Steiner is a director of Titan Medical Inc.
+In addition to their roles as directors of the Corporation, the following individuals also hold positions as directors of the following reporting issuers: Mr. Wolkin is a director of Baylin Technologies Inc., BYND Cannasoft Enterprises Inc., Ceres Global Ag Corp., Deal Pro Capital Corp., Enviro Global Limited (formerly Range Energy Resources Inc.), Ms. Steiner is a director of Titan Medical Inc.